denisapredescu/Meteorite-shower/README.md

   - After waiting 4s, the main menu is displayed:
     - **Start game**
     - **Leaderboard**: </br>
-    If the joystick button is pressed, a list of at most 5 player name - player score appears. </br>
+    If the joystick button is pressed, a list of at most 5 player - score pairs appears. </br>
-    If no one played before/the leaderboard was reseted, instead of the list, appers a message "Nothing here...". </br>
+    If no one played before/the leaderboard was reseted, instead of the list, appears the message "Nothing here...". </br>
     To return to the menu, the player must press the joystick button.
     - **Setting**: displays a new menu
       - <b>Enter name</b>: the player has the option to insert his name from menu and play multiple games with that chosen name, without been ask to set his name repeatedly.